nestordemeure/letMeNERSCthatForYou/README.md

 * document the inner-workings,

 * establish a canonical list of test questions / conversations,
-* have the model always running on Perlmuter,
 * move this code to the NERSC github,

 * try fine-tuning sentence embedder,